pinobatch/action53/docs/file_system.md

 CHR directory
 -------------
+To be rewritten after interleave for Donut is rethought.

+*The following refers to a previous version*

 Each 8192-byte CHR ROM bank consists of two 4096-byte half banks compressed with PB53.
 They are decoded in parallel because many games, especially those by Shiru, have many identical tiles across